-The historic Blyth Homestead is found within Litchfield National Park, and is also the location of an old tin mine, which is now in ruins.
+The historic Blyth Homestead is found within Litchfield National Park.
 The homestead site serves as a reminder of the tough conditions faced by pioneers in remote areas.

-Built by the Sargent Family in 1929, the homestead was abandoned in the early 1960s.
+Built by the Sargent Family in 1929, who also built and operated a tin mine nearby, the homestead was abandoned in the early 1960s.
 It has recently been restored and an interpretive display presents the trials and tragedies of this remote site.
-Please note that access to the homestead is by four-wheel drive only and may be inaccessible between November through to April due to the tropical season.
+Please note that access to the homestead is by four-wheel drive only and is regularly inaccessible between November through to April due to the tropical season.